-Roh et al. [14] prepared nickel oxide dispersed on CeO2 by co-precipitation method.
-It was found that the Ni/CeO2 catalysts showed relatively high activity and stability.
-The surface area of Ni/CeO2 was 40 m/g.
+Roh et al. [14] prepared nickel oxide dispersed on CeO2, ZrO2, and cubic Ce{0.8}Zr{0.2}O2 by co-precipitation method.
+It was found that the Ni/CeO2 and Ni/CeO2-ZrO2 catalysts showed relatively high activity and stability.
+The surface area of Ni/CeO2, Ni/ZrO2, and $Ni/Ce{0.8}Zr{0.2}O_2$ were 40, 54, and 92 m2/g, respectively.
+The co-precipitated Ni/Ce{0.8}Zr{0.2}O2 catalyst has higher BET surface area, smaller nano-crystallite sizes of both Ce{0.8}Zr{0.2}O2 support.
 These advantages result in better dispersion of Ni, higher Ni surface area and enhanced oxygen transfer.
+CeO2 modified ZrO2 support was prepared by a sol-gel method.
+The weight ratio of ZrO2:CeO2 was 4:1.
+The modified support was calcined at 800°C for 6 h.
+BET analysis showed that the surface area was 55 m2/g [15].
 Another preparation method was described by Srinivas et al. [16], these authors prepared NiO-CeO2-ZrO2 catalysts of different compositions by hydrothermal process.
-The hydrothermal synthesis by the rotation method has yielded materials with smaller crystallite size and larger specific surface area (71-107 m/g).
-The Ce/Zr ratio and Ni-content both influenced the crystallite sizes.
+The hydrothermal synthesis by the rotation method has yielded materials with smaller crystallite size and larger specific surface area (71-107 m2/g).
+The Ce/Zr ratio and Nicontent both influenced the crystallite sizes.
 Laosiripojana and Assabumrungrat [17] prepared Ni/Ce-ZrO2 by impregnating Ce-ZrO2 with a Ni(NO3)2 solution with different Ce/Zr ratio.
 The results showed that the Ni/Ce-ZrO2 with Ce/Zr ratio of 3/1 showed the best performance in term of activity and stability.
-The surface area was 18 m/g after running the reaction at 900°C for 10 h.
+The surface area was 18 m2/g after running the reaction at 900°C for 10 h.

-2.4 Methane steam reforming over CeO2 and Ni/CeO2 based catalyst
+2.4 Methane steam reforming over CeO2, Ni/CeO2 and Ni/CeO2-ZrO2 based catalyst

 In recent years, the steam reforming of methane has become an interesting alternative for the production of synthesis gas (H2 and CO).
-This reaction produces a H2/CO $\approx$ 1, which is more suitable for obtaining sulfur-free synthetic liquid fuels (by the Fischer- Tropsch reaction) and valuable oxygenated chemicals than the H2/CO ratio coming from the traditional steam reforming process [18].
+This reaction produces a H2/CO \approx 1, which is more suitable for obtaining sulfur-free synthetic liquid fuels (by the Fischer- Tropsch reaction) and valuable oxygenated chemicals than the H2/CO ratio coming from the traditional steam reforming process [18].
 In addition, it has been accepted that the catalytic activity depends on the nature of the support, active phase precursor, synthesis method, and pretreatment.
 Nickel based catalysts have shown an excellent behavior in this reaction, with an activity comparable to noble metal catalysts [17].
 Ni has been supported on different materials such as MgO, Al2O3, promoted-Al2O3, TiO2, CeO2, etc. However, most of these tend to deactivate by coke formation, which is closely related to the catalyst structure and composition.